Review your employer agreement

 Second, look for integration when it comes to accounting.
 The temptation may be to stick with whoever you’re using for your personal banking, but odds are you have better options.
 Software like QuickBooks integrates with certain banking and credit card providers, which virtually eliminates the need for you to save and upload receipts or perform month-end reconciliations.
 That’s more time giving financial advice and less time sorting out your business finances.

 Having served as a Chief Compliance Officer for multiple SEC-registered investment advisers, take it from me: Keep the SEC happy.
-And the only way to do that is to hire someone that has a track record of keeping them happy.
-Unless you’re establishing an RIA with more than $350 million in AUM, a full-time CCO probably doesn’t make sense.
-You’ll need part-time support.
+And the only way to do it is to hire a consultant or vendor with a proven track record of keeping them happy.
+By partnering with a compliance consultant, you will save yourself a world of hurt and hassle.

-Most advisors tend to hire a consultant.
-You may balk at the cost, but consider the alternative: Forgetting a simple ADV update or not pre-clearing a routine trade could result in a fine, a costly deficiency letter, or an event you’ll forever need to disclose to every client.
+If you’re hesitant about hiring a compliance consultant due to cost, consider the alternative: Forgetting a simple ADV update or not pre-clearing a routine trade could result in a fine, a costly deficiency letter, or an event you’ll forever need to disclose to every client.

 Some consultants will promise the world, charge a fortune, and only give you off-the-shelf templatized documents.
 It’s easy to get caught up in their sales pitch if you’re unfamiliar with the requirements.
 At a minimum, you’ll need the following: